 Gea Elika / Principal Broker, ELIKA Real Estate

 Recovery will gain traction over time.Recovery will gain traction over time.

-If there’s one thing, people will have learned while under quarantine, it’s that their home situation may need a changeup.
+If there’s one thing people will have learned while under quarantine, it’s that their home situation may need a changeup.
 After almost three months of being cooked up in their apartment, they’ll have had plenty of time to figure out what they want and what they don’t want in a new home.
 Depending on how Phase Two progresses, we might see an increasing number of buyers return to the market.
-As more time passes and more people reassured that safety measures are in place for touring homes, the level of recovery should start to increase.
+As more time passes and more people reassure that safety measures are in place for touring homes, the recovery level should increase.